xaviermouy/SoundScope/README.md

 ```
 The code above requires to have ecosound installed.
 To install ecosound use the command: pip intall ecosound

+## Found a bug or want new feature?

+**Bugs:**
+If you found a bug please add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "bug".
+PLease include as much information as possible.

+** New features:**
+If you want new functionalities to be added to SoundScope, adden try to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "enhancement".
+Use the
+thumbs up emoji to boost the priority of a new features.

 # Development notes